adroidea/bot/README.md

 ## Modules

 ### Events management

+- Create and delete events (administrator)
+- Join created events (you can unRSVP)
+- Waiting list available (max participants)
-> Sooo much TODO
+> Sooo much TODO (event scheduling otw, with alerts 1 week, 1 day and 1 hour prior to the event)

 ### Moderation

-> TODO
->- Purge channel
+- Purge channel

 ### Notifications

+- Custom role for streamers of your choice
 - Twitch Alert for a Twitch Streamer when going live or changing category

-> TODO
->- custom role for streamers
->- Private logs
+- Private logs
->   - Message update, delete
+   - Message update, delete
->   - Nickname update
+   - Nickname update
->- Public logs
+- Public logs
->   - Member arrival, departure
+   - Member arrival, departure

 ### Voices

 > TODO : Update this screenshot.
 It's better now
 - Auto manage voice channels, deletes and creates channels so only one is needed
 ![image](/assets/voice-channel-feature.gif)

+The voice owner can :
+- Lock the channel to everyone
+- Transfer ownership
+- Ban someone in particular (will kick them out)
+- Set a user limit to the channel

 ### Misc